top of page

 Is war unavoidable?

-How can we reconcile that?
+how do we reconcile that?

 What about the fact that most wars are fought for reasons other than as advertised?